 |

-and I wanted to check the flood conditions in St. Charles County Missouri
+family and I wanted to check the flood conditions in St. Charles County

-again, so we headed out.
-We found a road that had been flooded until
+Missouri again, so we headed out.
+We found a road that had been flooded

 turtles.
 I knew it wouldn’t be long before we saw a snake.
 Sure